 Like most states, Arizona requires that every motor vehicle on the road be covered by a car insurance policy that meets certain minimum requirements, in case the vehicle is involved in a traffic accident.
 In this article, we'll discuss:

 Arizona follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
 This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).

-A person who suffers any kind of injury or damage due to an auto accident in Arizona usually can proceed in one of three ways:
+If you suffer injury or vehicle damage due to an auto accident in Arizona, you might be able to get compensation in one of three ways:

 Arizona requires that each motor vehicle in operation on the state's roads be covered by liability insurance through a company authorized to do business in the state.
 That includes not just cars and trucks, but also golf carts, motorcycles and mopeds.
 The required minimum amounts of liability car insurance coverage in Arizona are: